-It’s not surprising that learners love playing games, but I have met learners who were not impressed by certain games we play in ELT.
-They find them childish and not really related to how people learn a language.
-I learned that directly from a survey/interview I ran with my learners in 2012 when I was taking a course for educators about Games in Education.
-I carried out an informal research because teachers taking the course from various areas of study, not just English, either did one of the following: 1) they embraced it believing that every student would love it without taking any consideration for the way the game was designed, or 2) they saw playing as entertainment and didn’t see much use for it in education.
-Hence the creation of educational games usually comes to bridge the concerns teachers have about using games.
-The main concern is usually to teach, practice or test the content of a certain subject through the game which in my opinion usually kills the game.
+In 2012, I was taking a course for educators about Games in Education and I decided to survey/interview my students about games (both educational and non-edu) because teachers taking the course from various areas of study, not just English, either did one of the following: 1) they embraced games believing that every student would love it without taking any consideration for the way the game was designed, or 2) they saw playing as entertainment and didn’t see much use for it in education.
+Hence the creation of educational games usually comes to bridge the concerns teachers have about using games as well as attending to the main concern that is usually to teach, practice or test the content of a certain subject through the game which in my opinion usually kills the game.

-In my experience though, both views lack listening to learners and it is an attempt to try to put all learners in the same category.
+In my experience though, both views lack listening to learners and it is an attempt to try to put all learners into the same category.
 The one-size fits it all mindset.
 But if we do talk to them in a way that we honestly try to understand how our learners feel and view their learning experiences and their attitude toward certain activities/tasks we will learn that not all learners like games the way gamers do.
 So finding out if a learner fits into the gamer category has been an asset to me.
-Secondly to what degree they like games and whether they think they learned English before coming to a language school.
+Secondly to what degree they like games/what types of games and whether they think they learned English before coming to a language school also affect their engagement in class activities.

 Later, I understood that they might not be able to pin down what is wrong within the system presented to them and give constructive feedback because we either ask the wrong questions or share too little to really understand what is going on ourselves.